Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 ## 0. General information and tips

+- Use `sudo fdesetup authrestart` to reboot; otherwise, it may come back online.
 - For how to uninstall Mac packages (`.pkg` files) using native `pkgutil`: https://wincent.com/wiki/Uninstalling_packages_(.pkg_files)_on_Mac_OS_X
 - Watch https://mac.r-project.org/ for changes in requirements.
 Binaries can be